martinek/wow-progress/trunk/readme.txt

 == Frequently asked questions ==

-= How do i change the look of plugin? =
+= How do I change the look of plugin? =

 You can create new plugin theme by creating new <theme>.css file in `/wp-content/plugins/wowprogress/themes/` folder.
 Then select this theme from Settings > WoW Progress.

-= How do i change background images of raids? =
+= How do I change background images of raids? =

 You can either replace image of raid in `/images/raids/` folder, or you can upload your own and change filename in raids.json.

+= I can't see new raids? =

+You can enable which raids are shown in widget in Settings > WoW Progress.
+If you can't see your raid there, it probably isn't supported or plugin wasn't updated yet.
+Please let me know if any new raids are missing.

 == Screenshots ==